to Seeds and Fuses

-- A blog style account where I will document a solidarity visit with other trade unionists to Catalonia and reflect on what makes a nation entitled The Sickle and the Senyera December 2017 more info
+- A blog style account where I will document a solidarity visit with other trade unionists to Catalonia and reflect on what makes a nation and the nature of and the social forces in the independence movement entitled The Sickle and the Senyera to be launched June 2018 more info

 - An exhibition at the Portico Gallery, a curated show as part of the Lambeth Open, including work from my Washing Day series October 2017 more info